 4. OTW Scope 3-9X56 Red &Green Illuminated Optics Scope

 Packing up to 9x magnification with a massive 56mm objective lens.
 OTW here has to offer a lot of things.
 A great part of this scope is the build quality.
-Instead of going the plastic route, OTW choose to stick with aluminum.
+Instead of going the plastic route, OTW chose to stick with aluminum.

-Where is it made in?
+Where is it made?

 China.